isabelroses/website/content/nix-shells.md

 }
 ```

 But you didn't include a shell.nix that time?
-I know thats beacuse I want to keep this as reproducable as possible and that beacomes difficult with overlays and staying backwards compatable.
+I know thats because I want to keep this as reproducible as possible and that beacomes difficult with overlays and staying backwards compatible.
 The below example shows how you could do this though its not exactly pretty.

 ```nix
 (import <nixpkgs> {